Jump to the quick list↴

 For this price, the overall picture performance is great, with great detail and reasonable dynamics.
 Dolby Vision helps a lot and motion handling is good too.
 The US version has Android TV with Chromecast built-in, while the UK comes with Hisense’s own Vidaa smart platform plus Freeview Play.

-Don't be fooled by "Mini", this huge offering from Sony might have a Mini LED display, but the screen size is still pretty huge with 75-inch / 85-inch to choose from.
-The 75X95K is the brand’s first Mini LED TV, and what that means is essentially that it uses far smaller LED chip lights to illuminate the screen, yet producing the same levels of brightness as larger chips.
+The 75X95K is the brand’s first mini-LED TV, and what that means is essentially that it uses far smaller LED chip lights to illuminate the screen and produce the same levels of brightness as larger chips.
+But there's nothing mini about the TV itself, which comes with diameters of 75 or 85 inches to choose from.

 Sony Bravia XR TVs have a feature to automatically adjust and optimise the picture to the best settings for your PS5, whether you're gaming or watching a movie.
 While this TV might be on the larger side, it can still be mounted on a stand and placed on a coffee table for immersive gaming from the comfort of your living room.
 It boasts an Acoustic Multi-Audio sound system, high contrast display with intense blacks, and realism with native 4K imagery.